A Day on the Golf Course

 The Golfer’s Creed

 “Multiple strokes in essence equal single strokes in scoring and the final score is thus a true and single score.
 Those who would play golf must first acknowledge that this is the only true and orthodox rule.”
-This became known as the golfer’s creed and is why it is so important to keep a close eye on other players.
-There was much uncertainty and debate about how a plurality of actual strokes could equal a single scoring stroke.
-Just because words are supposed to have meaning doesn’t mean that they mean what they mean at all!
+This statement was formally approved by Emperor Constantine himself and became became known as the golfer’s creed!
+Many believe this explains why it is so important to keep a close eye on other players.
+The Golfers’ Creed created much uncertainty and debate about how a plurality of actual strokes could somehow equal a single scoring stroke.
+Ultimately, most people accepted the fact that just because words are supposed to have meaning doesn’t mean that they mean what they mean at all!
 That was the beauty of the golfer’s creed!

-A great deal of confusion also arose over the meaning of the word four.
-Inevitably this raised the question of when or even if, it was ever proper to shout “fore” after hitting a bad ball.
+Later in the day a great deal of confusion arose over the meaning of the word four, or as some prefer, fore.
+Inevitably this raised the question of when or even if, it is ever proper to shout “fore” after hitting a bad ball.
 Misunderstandings over words and ideas began to multiply and some proclaimed that confusion owned the day.
-Debate also raged over whether an eagle should be considered a birdie, a fowl or a foul.
-Is it legal to use a putter to put a ball closer to the hole? or is the time-honored foot nudge the only acceptable method?
+Debate also raged over whether an eagle should be considered a birdie or some other type of fowl.
+Some questioned if it is legal to use a putter to gently move the ball toward the hole or is the time-honored foot nudge the only acceptable method?

 The Blind Were Leading the Blind

 By the end of the day it became clear that the “blind were leading the blind” and no one was any the better for it!
-The Church Fathers were “ever golfing but never coming to a knowledge of the game.”
+The Church Fathers were “ever golfing but never coming to a knowledge of the game” (see II Timothy 3:7).
 All in all though, it had been a fine day on the golf course and at least everyone got plenty of fresh air and sunshine.

 Copyright 2021 by Bob Shutes